colah/ByronTrialNotes/day2.md

 (Judge enters)
 (Crown asks about color photocopier)

 Crown was able to find the police car that Constable Simon used.
-Crown and Council came to the agreed fact that "One could not see the lights, readily."
+Crown and Counsel came to the agreed fact that "One could not see the lights, readily."
 It could be seen, crown agrees, reflecting off houses.
 Defense found notes from Simon saying that he "had the male stand in front of the car".
 The Judge read the evidence of all the officers involved in the detention incident and Officer French's testimony.